percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ### 6.2 Async Replication Behavior

 Not supported.
 A `PerconaServerMySQL` CR with `clusterType: async` cannot participate in a ClusterSet.
 Validation: the controller refuses to operate on an endpoint that does not respond as an InnoDB Cluster or as a clean standalone GR-capable instance.

+Cross-cluster replication support may be added in the future using native replication channels.

 ---